 Another advantage of SPDY in terms of performance is the possibility of server push.
 The protocol instructs the server to send certain information to the client on suspicion, even without a request from the client.
 This reduces the number of HTTP requests and makes your site significantly faster because the number of communication steps between browser and server is reduced.

 SPDY must be set up on the server just like SSL / TLS

 But how do you activate SPDY?
 When a browser contacts a server, it informs the server of its SPDY capability in the so-called handshake (the first contact, so to speak).
 Once SPDY is set up on the server, nothing stands in the way of fast and secure data transmission.

 Conclusion: SPDY is fast and secure, but requires SSL / TLS

 Before setting up an SSL certificate, you should therefore check whether your server supports SPDY.
 If your host uses SPDY, you can be sure that your site currently offers excellent conditions for secure and fast data traffic.

 In the middle of the year, the HTTP/2 standard was also introduced, which is largely based on SPDY and represents an even more effective solution for super-fast data transmission under SSL / TLS.
-Sooner or later SPDY will be completely merged into this new standard.
+Sooner or later, SPDY will be completely absorbed into this new standard.

-You've already had experience with SPDY you would like to share with our community or have questions about the new standard?
-Then simply leave a comment on this blog post.
+Have you already had experiences with SPDY that are relevant for our community or do you have questions about the new standard?
+Then simply share them in a Comment on of this blog post.